Organize and author queries for your content with best-practice conventions.

 You should see up to 12 items in the "result" panel.

-.
-The Sanity Client on your front end is not authenticated, so it only fetches publicly visible documents in a public dataset.
+) so it will only return publicly visible documents in a public dataset.

 Now that you've proven that your GROQ queries get results, let's automatically generate TypeScript types for these responses.